ahundt/deep-learning-jhu-cs-482-682/README.md

  - For each class and function you must also implement a unit test that validates the correctness of your work
      - Each unit test must be run in travis, and travis must pass.
      - See p01 and the pytorch source code for examples of how to write a proper unit test.
-     - All unit tests should take no longer than 30 seconds to run in total.
+     - All unit tests should take no longer than 120 seconds to run in total.
      - The "correct" unit test answer will not be fully defined in advance.
 Part of this exercise is to think abut how your algorithm might fail, and come up with tests to check for those mistakes.

+## Questions

 1. P3SGD class (10 points)
 2. P3Dropout class (10 points)